AFIT-R/DecisionAnalysis/cran-comments.md

 Downstream dependencies
 -----------------------

-There are currently no downstream dependencies of MODA.
+There are currently no downstream dependencies of DecisionAnalysis.